helfper/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-2/test3.en.md

 +++
-title = "page test 3"
+title = "page test three"
-description = "This is a page test"
+description = "This is a page test" weight = 3
 +++

 This is a test 3 demo child page